What are the Skills SA Student Support Standards?

 Learner mental health and neurodiversity are increasing challenges facing training providers today.
 This has been highlighted by feedback from training providers, SWS providers, students, and across Governments at the state and national levels.

-- Universal Design for Learning
+- Universal Design for Learning, or inclusive teaching

 Standard 6: Procedures

-You have procedures that demonstrate compliance with each support standard.
+You have procedures that demonstrate compliance with each Support Standard.

 It’s important you have documented policies, procedures, and/or work instructions in place, so new and existing staff understand what they need to do.
 It’s also important you monitor these documents regularly, update them when needed, and promote the processes they describe to students, where it’s relevant to do so.

-What is the Organisational Self-Assessment form?
+What is the organisational self-assessment form?

 What is the Self-Assessment process?